samsrabin/CAM/doc/source/users_guide/atmospheric-configurations.rst

 	- **user_nl_cam**:  usually just iopfile.
 May also want to change mfilt (to keep all times on one file)
 - Run create_scam6_iop script with appropriate IOP (e.g. IOP=scam_usrLabSea in this case)

- **Important note**: For reproducing a SCAM case, it is necessary to validate that the atm_in settings for your SCAM run are the same as for the underlying CAM run (in the run directories for both simulations).
-This can be done by differencing the atm_in files.
-Many CAM compsets will have different emissions files or tuning parameters than a default SCAM case.
-So, user_nl_cam for the SCAM case should be modified to read in the same emissions and set parameters as the original run.

 -------------------------------------------------------------------------------
 Other CAM compsets